NLeSC/pycoeman/README.md

 ### Parallel commands locally

 It is possible to use the local computer to run parallel commands specified by the XML configuration files.
-Use the tool in `parcommands/run_parcommands_local.py` and specify the number of processes you wish to use.
+Use the tool in `coeman-par-local` and specify the number of processes you wish to use.
 In this case, (soft) links will be created for each of the commands, which will be executed in their own execution folder.

-### Parallel commands in SGE clusters

-The tools in `parcommands/run_parcommands_sge_cluster` are used to run parallel commands specified by the XML configuration files in SGE clusters.
-SGE clusters usually have a shared folder where all the nodes can access.
-However, since massive simultaneous access to the shared folder is discouraged, usually local storage in the execution nodes is used when possible.
-For pycomean to work properly, the required data must be in a location that can be accessed from all the cluster nodes computers.

-The tool `parcommands/run_parcommands_sge_cluster/create_parcommands_sge_jobs.py` creates the submission script.
-This tool requires to specify the data directory, a setenv file and local output directory.
-All these files and folders and the XML configuration file must be in a shared folder.
-The tool also requires to specify a remote execution directory.
-This is the directory in each remote node where the execution of the commends will be done.
-To submit the different jobs to the queueing system, run the produced submission script.

-It is assumed that the software locations are shared between all the nodes and that the setenv file will set the environment properly in all the nodes.

 ### Parallel commands in remote hosts with ssh

-The tool `parcommands/run_parcommands_ssh.py` is used to run parallel commands in remote hosts.
+The tool `coeman-par-ssh` is used to run parallel commands in remote hosts.
 The commands to run are specified by the parallel commands XML configuration file.
 And the hosts to use are specified by the hosts XML file.
 An example of the hosts XML file follows:

 ```
 <Hosts>